ian-r-rose/ian-r-rose.github.io/content/coding/mapping_california.md

         -f "GeoJSON" data/la_cities.geojson data/los_angeles.osm.pbf
 ```

-### Physical data
+## Physical data

 We will use elevation data from NASA to construct the physiographic part of the map.
 The [Shuttle Radar Topography Mission](https://www2.jpl.nasa.gov/srtm/) generated
 worldwide topography data at 10 meter resolution, which is good enough to make
 a very attractive map.
 Unfortunately, the data is a bit tricky to download, and
 the NASA website itself has a lot of dead links.
 [This](http://dwtkns.com/srtm30m/)
-website provided a much better way of downloading the underlying data.
+website provided a much better interface for downloading the same underlying data.

-Once we have the data in 1 degree by 1 degree chunks, we can stich them together
+The data is, by default, downloadable in 1 degree by 1 degree chunks.
-into one GeoTiff using the GDAL command-line tool `gdal_merge.py`:
+We can stich them together into one GeoTiff using the GDAL command-line tool `gdal_merge.py`:

 ```bash
 gdal_merge.py -o data/socal.tif -of png data/N3?W1??.hgt